Back to docs

 5

-Sonny checks the original To header and matches the domain to the correct source
+Once verified, Sonny checks each email's original To address and routes it to the matching source

 Example — one Google Group forwarding to Sonny